designstem/projects/algorithms/index.md

 <f-image src="./images/everyday-wall_2.jpg" style="--image-size: cover; --image-position:center; --image-height:51.5vh;" />

-<small>*Building a stable brick wall is based on an algorithm too: you have to put the bricks so that every other row of bricks is shifted by half compared to previous one.*</small>
+<small>*Building a stable brick wall is based on an algorithm too: You have to put the bricks so that every other row of bricks is shifted by half of its size compared to the previous row.*</small>

 -